jdgoal512/markov-passwords/README.md

 # markov-passwords
 Generates password phrases using markov chains

-This is for generating wordlists of phrases with markov chains.Do NOT use this to generate passwords for actual use as they will be inherently insecure.
+This is for generating wordlists of phrases with markov chains.
+Do NOT use this to generate passwords for actual use as they will be inherently insecure.
 This program is designed to break weak passwords made from common phrases.

 ### Usage
 ```
 markov.py [-h] -i INPUT_FILE [-o OUTPUT_FILE] [-n NUMBER_OF_TIMES] [-l MAX_LENGTH]
 ```
--h - display help/useage message and exit
+-h - display help/usage message and exit
 -i INPUT_FILE - Text file to read in to generate phrases
 -o OUTPUT_FILE - File to write phrases to.
 If this flag is not used it is written to stdout
 -n NUMBER_OF_TIMES - Number of phrases to generate.
 Defaults to 1 if nothing is specified